🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Starting our analysis this week is The Rundown’s very simple notebook-style ad.

-It organizes AI learning into an easy three-step process: stop scrolling social media, subscribe to their newsletter, and learn AI in 5 minutes a day.
+It breaks down AI learning into just three steps: stop scrolling social media, subscribe to their newsletter, and learn AI in 5 minutes a day.
+The hand-drawn style makes the whole thing feel approachable and non-threatening.

 The problem?
 Wasting time on social media.
 The solution?
 Their newsletter with a clear benefit.
 They make AI, a complex topic, feel accessible to complete beginners.